Parallel-in-Time/qmat/docs/devdoc/structure.md

-# General code structure
+# Generic code structure

 📜 _Quick introduction on the code design and how to extend it ..._

-## Generator registration
+## Registration mechanism

 The two main features, namely the generation of $Q$-coefficients and $Q_\Delta$ approximations, are respectively implemented in the `qmat.qcoeff` and `qmat.qdelta` sub-packages.